 Recommended Wildland trips in february

-Visiting Yosemite in February is really tempting but can also be intimidating to try and juggle planning out what to do each day and how to handle the snow and occasionally adverse weather conditions.
-If you want to visit Yosemite in winter, but don’t know where to start, you can book a tour with Wildland Trekking guides and have all the logistics taken care of by one of our expert guides so you can just enjoy the remarkable scenery.
-Feel free to browse all our day hiking options or winter tours but here are a few we especially recommend for traveling to Yosemite in February.
+Visiting Yosemite in February is really tempting, but it can also be intimidating to try and juggle planning out what to do each day and how to handle the snow and occasionally adverse weather conditions.
+If you want to visit Yosemite in winter but don’t know where to start, you can book a tour with Wildland Trekking guides and have all the logistics taken care of by one of our expert guides so you can enjoy the remarkable scenery.
+Feel free to browse all our day hiking options or winter tours, but here are a few we especially recommend for traveling to Yosemite in February.

-Best of Yosemite Valley Winter Tour: This tour comes in half day or full day options and will take guests through some of the most majestic sections of Yosemite but without the crowds of summer.
-Both versions of the tour include light hikes and/or snowshoe treks as well as a breakfast, snacks, a picnic lunch, and transportation, plus the use of a day pack.
+Best of Yosemite Valley Winter Tour: This tour comes in half-day or full-day options and will take guests through some of the most majestic sections of Yosemite but without the crowds of summer.
+Both versions of the tour include light hikes and/or snowshoe treks, breakfast, snacks, a picnic lunch, transportation, and a day pack.
 Visit Yosemite in winter without the headache as you relax on either version of this guided tour through a winter wonderland.

-Yosemite Autocamp Winter Hiking Tour: With hardly anyone around, winter is one of the best ways to enjoy Yosemite from right inside you private airstream sipping hot coco, at least in the evening.
-This 4 day tour will find you and your fellow travelers embarking on day hikes or snowshoe treks through the accessible regions of the park during the day.
-But perhaps just as fun as the hiking, the accommodations at Yosemite Autocamp are truly a unique experience where guests will have private Airstream accommodations to watch the snow fall.
+Yosemite Autocamp Winter Hiking Tour: With hardly anyone around, winter is one of the best ways to enjoy Yosemite from right inside your private airstream sipping hot cocoa, at least in the evening.
+This 4-day tour will find you and your fellow travelers embarking on day hikes or snowshoe treks through the accessible regions of the park during the day.
+But perhaps just as fun as the hiking, the accommodations at Yosemite Autocamp are indeed a unique experience where guests will have private Airstream accommodations to watch the snowfall.
 You’ll visit Badger Pass, a grove of giant sequoias, and get a thorough taste of what Yosemite has to offer in February.

 JOIN A GUIDED HIKING ADVENTURE